ryman1/keeweb-wiki/_Footer.md

-Important: the only official app is here: https://antelle.github.io/keeweb/
+Important: the only official web app is here: https://antelle.github.io/keeweb/